-Dimensions could not keep them apart, but to stay together Lydia will need to destroy the A.I. that controls Jordan’s world.
+Dimensions could not keep them apart, but can the A.I. controlling his world?

-When Lydia is pulled through spacetime into Jordan’s plane of existence, she finds herself immersed in a world controlled by the Guardian, an artificial intelligence.
-The Guardian’s sole purpose is to protect the power source that runs the planet; but it does so at the cost of all who live outside of its city.
+When he pulled her through spacetime to be with him in his dimension, she found herself in a world without him.
+A world controlled by an artificial intelligence – the Guardian, whose sole purpose was to protect the power source that ran the planet.
+But it did so at the cost of all who lived outside of its perfect city.